krasnikovra/krasnikovra/README.md

 <h3 align="center"> Hi there, I'm Roman 👋 </h3>

-👨‍🎓 I'm currently studying for bachelor degree in Applied mathematics and Computer Science at Peter the Great St.Petersburg Polytechnic University.
+👨‍🎓 I'm currently studying for master degree in Applied mathematics and Computer Science at Peter the Great St.Petersburg Polytechnic University.

 <h4> 📫 How to reach me: </h4>